Best Time To Visit Penang - Travelswithsun

 Penang Bridge International Marathon – Photo by Travelswithsun

-These full and half marathons will take place in mid-November on the First Penang Bridge.
+These full and half marathons will take place on either the First or the Second Penang Bridge.

 Registrations are now open!